-Five female figures from the Middle Ages to today, to investigate the evolution of the man-woman relationship, by Matilde who, supporting Pope Gregory VII, bent the Emperor Henry IV, forcing him to “go to Canossa”, up to Margherita Sarfatti, journalist and writer nearby to Mussolini: women and men capable of rendering their role in history, such as the actress Lella Costa, who opened the 20 October alongside the history teacher Giuseppina Muzzarelli to illustrate the figure of Matilde of Canossa, contributed to the exhibition.
-A gender choice to give a more complete and complex view of the events of the past, distant and more recent.
+Five female figures from the Middle Ages to the present day, investigate the evolution of the man-woman relationship.
+Starting from Matilde who, supporting Pope Gregory VII, bent the Emperor Henry IV, forcing him to “go to Canossa”, up to Margherita Sarfatti, journalist and writer nearby to Mussolini.
+Women and men capable of rendering their role in history, such as the actress Lella Costa, who opened the 20 October alongside the history teacher Giuseppina Muzzarelli in order to illustrate the figure of Matilde of Canossa, contributed to the exhibition.
+A gender choice to give a more complete and complex view of the events of the past, from the most distant ones to recent ones.

 At a time of great debate in the country, our choice goes to spreading literature as an open dialogue tool against diversity and discrimination.
-A commitment to women’s matters for a more inclusive society, looking, with confidence, to an useful contribution to a better world for the new generations.
+A commitment to women’s matters for a more inclusive society, looking with confidence to an useful contribution to a better world for new generations.

 A show produced by Global Thinking Foundation, written, interpreted and directed by a man, Luca Vullo.
-Luca interacts with the public questions the importance of women in life, its centrality in the ecosystem and society.
+Luca, interacting with the public, questions the importance of women in life, their centrality in the ecosystem and society.
 This is a praise to the female gender, that will lead the protagonist to make a deep self-analysis on his behaviour with women, recognizing at the end a central role for an egalitarian and sustainable development of society.

 Visit the Events’ section of our site to be updated on all the new activities: